 I regularly hear people making statements such as "If we do Scrum, it will solve our problems".

 The reality is in fact, it does exactly the opposite.
 Scrum helps to expose problems.
 In some way, you could view this as purposely creating them.

 Let me explain....
 The Scrum Framework is deceptively simple.
 If followed properly, it will quickly show impediments to the development process.
 As work continues, it will expose an increasing number of obstacles.
 This is it's purpose.

 Scrum does not fix a company or a system.
-The fixing needs to be done by the company, team members, and management.
+The fixing needs to be done by the company, team members, management and leadership.

 By exposing impediments, Scrum allows the removal of obstacles to the development process.
 Due to it's time-box nature, it improves the focus of the teams and organization to fix those problems.